LATITUDE

 Now, let's talk about the Lazio wine region and its amazing winemaking history that goes back hundreds of years.
 Lazio is known for its wide range of grape types and special terroir, which allows it to produce many red and white wine styles.

-The Lazio wine region produces an amazing range of wines, each with its own special smell and taste.
+The Lazio wine region stands out for producing high quality wines in a wide range of styles.
 From the refreshing whites of Frascati and Est!
 Est!!
 Est!!! di Montefiascone to the complex reds of Cesanese del Piglio and Nero Buono di Cori, Lazio's wines show off the rich history and diverse terroir of the region.